Skip to Content

 The Story of Miriam in the Bible

-Miriam (מִרְיָם Mir-yām) was born in 1576 B.C. and is the daughter of Amram and Jochebed, and the sister of Moses and Aaron.
-She was described as a prophetess, and, in fact, is one of the seven major female prophets in the Bible.
-(The other Prophetess’ are: Sarah, Deborah, Hannah, Abigail, and Esther and Huldah).
+Miriam (מִרְיָם Mir-yām) was born in 1576 B.C.
+She is the daughter of Amram and Jochebed and the sister of Moses and Aaron.
+She is described as a prophetess and is one of the seven major female prophets in the Bible.
+(The other Prophetess are Sarah, Deborah, Hannah, Abigail, Esther, and Huldah.)

 A Loving Sister

-Unfortunately, Moses was born during a time that a decree was in effect demanding that all Hebrew baby boys be killed.
+Unfortunately, Moses was born during a time when a decree was in effect demanding that all Hebrew baby boys be killed.

-Her mother was able to hide Moses for three months, but when she could no longer hide him, safely, she knew she needed to find a way for him to escape Pharaoh’s wrath.
+Her mother was able to hide Moses for three months.
+Her mother could no longer safely do so, so Miriam knew she needed to find a way for him to escape Pharaoh’s wrath.
 She found a papyrus basket for him and coated it with tar and pitch to make it waterproof.
-She then placed Moses in the basket and hid it in the reeds along the bank of the Nile river.
+She then placed Moses in the basket and hid it in the reeds along the bank of the Nile River.

 Big sister Miriam stood by and watched to see what would become of her baby brother.

-“Now a man of the tribe of Levi married a Levite woman, and she became pregnant and gave birth to a son.
-When she saw that he was a fine child, she hid him for three months.
-But when she could hide him no longer, she got a papyrus basket for him and coated it with tar and pitch.
-Then she placed the child in it and put it among the reeds along the bank of the Nile.
-His sister stood at a distance to see what would happen to him.” – Exodus 2:1-4
+“Now a man from the house of Levi went and took as his wife a Levite woman.
+The woman conceived and bore a son, and when she saw that he was a fine child, she hid him three months.
+When she could hide him no longer, she took for him a basket made of bulrushes and daubed it with bitumen and pitch.
+She put the child in it and placed it among the reeds by the river bank.
+And his sister stood at a distance to know what would be done to him.”

-Soon after, Pharaoh’s daughter, Bithiah (also spelled Bitya) went down to the river to bathe, she saw the basket and sent a slave girl to fetch it.
-Once she opened the basket and saw baby Moses, she immediately fell in love with him and decided to keep him and raise him as her own.
+Soon after, Pharaoh’s daughter, Bithiah (also spelled Bitya), went down to the river to bathe.
+She saw the basket and sent a slave girl to fetch it.
+Once she opened the basket and saw baby Moses, she immediately fell in love with him and decided to keep and raise him as her own.

 Miriam in the Bible Exodus 2:1-4